jmadelaine/ts-guardian/README.md

 isObject(null) // returns false
 ```

-To create a guard for an object's members, define a guard for each object key:
+To create a guard for an object with specific members, define a guard for each member key:

 ```ts
 const hasAge = is({ age: is('number') }) // guard for '{ age: number; }'